abedidev/ResNet-TCN/README.md

 PyTorch Implementation of ResNet-TCN Hybrid Architecture for End-to-End Video Classification/Regression

 In this work, video classification/regression is formulated as a spatio-temporal data analysis problem.
 A [2D ResNet](https://pytorch.org/vision/0.8/models.html#torchvision.models.resnet18) extracts spatial features from consecutive video frames, and a [TCN](https://github.com/locuslab/TCN) analyzes the temporal changes in video frames.
 The extracted feature vectors (by ResNet) from the consecutive frames are considered as the input to the consecutive time steps of the TCN.
-Fully-connected layers, after the last time step of the TCN, output the predicted classification labels or regression scores.
+After the last time step of the TCN, fully-connected layers output the predicted classification labels or regression scores.

 ## Requirments